-During the year ended December 31, 2015, the Company granted stock options to employees and consultants to purchase 388,124 shares of the Company's common stock.
-The stock options have exercise prices of \$1.00 and \$1.17, are subject to vesting over four years, have terms of ten years and have an aggregate grant date fair value of approximately \$301,557.
+During the year ended December 31, 2017, the Company granted stock options to a new member of its Board of Directors to purchase 200,000 shares of the Company's common stock.
+The stock options have an exercise price of \$4.60 per share, are exercisable during a ten-year term, are subject to vesting over four years and have an aggregate grant date fair value of \$719,360.